BerkeleyML/berkeleyml.github.io/syllabus.md

 There will be **5 homework assignments** over the semester.
 Each homework spans **three weeks** and consists of two parts:

 - **Part 1: Warmup** — shorter, designed to introduce the concepts and techniques needed for the main assignment.
-Typically due within **1–2 weeks** of release.
+Due **three weeks** after the homework is first released.
 - **Part 2: Main Homework** — more in-depth, building on the warmup and requiring a deeper application of the material.
 Due **three weeks** after the homework is first released.

-Both the warmup and the main homework will be **released at the same time**, so you can plan your work across the full three-week period.
+Both the warmup and the main homework will be **released at the same time** and share the **same deadline**, so you can plan your work across the full three-week period.

 Homework assignments might include both **mathematical derivations** and **coding tasks**, submitted on Gradescope.
 Some components will be autograded, while others will be graded manually for correctness and clarity.